BHQST/3301/PI_Mobi/README.md

 (3301 x 3301 in size)
 ![1aq2rkesm](Assets/1aq2rkesm.jpg)
 **All four works are of william blake.
 A hint back to cipher, think four sqaure.
 Also The email says the keys are right in front of you. "key's" not key.**
+ - "The Tyger"
+ - “The Lamb”
+ - "Marriage of Heaven and Hell"
+ - "The Good and Evil Angels"

 YLQ FRUS YILE ZRMK
 OBQOY KSFRU ISMGME TAYFGZES SDCP KATMRFN